 My primary research focuses on the political economy of economic policymaking by committees, especially related to monetary and fiscal policies.
-My manuscript project “Crafting Consensus” is currently under contract at Oxford University Press and is expected to be published in 2019.
+My manuscript project “Crafting Consensus” is currently accepted at Oxford University Press and is forthcoming.

 My book examines how/why central bank communications vary over time and across cases.
 My argument is that preciseness of central bank communications depends on the strategic behavior of central bank committee members.
 My theory suggests that when committee members have divergent preferences, central bankers present information more precisely than if there was either a single authority making monetary policy or if committee members have aligned preferences.
 The contribution of theory is that I show how the level of central bank transparency on a committee is constrained by the preferences of the committee members.
 I then show how variation in the way that information is presented to the public helps explain variation in economic policy outcomes, especially inflation outcomes, across countries and over time.